vishnun/vishnun.github.io/_posts/2015-02-14-how-to-be-not-a-just-ui-dev-at-thoughtworks.markdown

 <p>After a year of hard work, I was ready for bigger challenges.
 I was once again staffed on a project as a UI-Developer.
 Although, this time, I was determined to learn RoR to a greater extent.
 Right from the first day on this new project, I had set the expectation with my Project Manager and my Tech-Lead that I won’t be doing only UI-Development and that I would also work on backend that was based on RoR.
 Thanks to the excellent support from the senior developers on the team, I improved much faster and soon I was ready to call myself a RoR developer.
 This experience helped me gain confidence and get cracking on my pet projects.</p>

 <p>But throughout the journey there were always some people who thought of me as "just a UI Dev".
 If I picked up any task outside the UI domain, there would always be someone who would pull me back from trying.
-“Just a UI-dev” was a very common phrase I would hear.
+“Just a UI-Dev” was a very common phrase I would hear.
 Other UI-Devs had not challenged this.
-But thanks to the support from few people who believed in me, I was able to achieve my goals.
+But thanks to the support from few people who believed in , I was able to achieve my goals.
 Now, my designation at ThoughtWorks was - Not just a UI Dev.</p>

-<p>I continued learning RoR and even played a role of “Coach” for a Rails Girls event held in ThoughtWorks Pune.
+<p>I continued learning RoR and even played a role of “Coach” a Rails Girls event held in ThoughtWorks Pune.
 That event gave my confidence a boost.</p>

 <p>All this was perfectly aligned with my grand plan of being a complete developer, capable of working on front-end, backend and dev-ops.
 It's challenging to be good at front-end and backend both.
 I’m glad I chose this path for myself.
 It’s an exciting journey and there is a long way to go.</p>